sumants-dev/psalm/README.md

 # Pontus - The Open Source AI Orchestration Layer

-`Pontus` creates a zero-trust microservice layer between you and LLM providers.
-Our main feature is that we provide the ability to santize PII in prompts and documents retrieved from RAG systems, yet keep AIs ability to personalize and answer approriately.
+`Pontus` creates a zero-trust microservice AI layer between services and LLM.
+With a configuration first approach, Pontus allows you to manage multiple AI building blocks such as PII, RAG, Caching, and more.

 ![Pontus, Architecture](./LLM_Architecture.png)